To change your settings, select Settings and more next to your profile picture at the top of Teams and then choose Settings.

 Set your call answering rules

-To set your call answering rules, click your profile picture at the top of the app, then Settings > Calls.
+To set your call answering rules, select Settings and more next to your profile picture at the top of Teams and then choose Settings > Calls.

 Choose how you want Teams to handle your incoming calls in the section for Call answering rules.